iamtrask/DEPRECATED/contributing/guidelines.md

 Unless it is specific to development of a repo, put any documentation in the [Docs](https://github.com/OpenMined/Docs) repo.
 You are in that now!

+For repository specific documentation please stick to the [Readme template](readme_template.md).
+All repos following this standard set of _required topics_ covered in the readme enable an aligned developer experience when browsing multiple repositories.

 ## Inspiration
 https://github.com/oss-generic/process/blob/master/docs/FormatsAndConventions.md
 https://github.com/nodejs/node/blob/master/CONTRIBUTING.md